steux/cc7800/examples/README.md

 This example shows how to use exported TIATracker music for cc7800.
 In order to generate the right C header for your TIA music, you have to use the forked version of TIATracker available at https://github.com/steux/tiatracker

+The next examples form the basis of a Shoot'em up game (vertical scrolling with background, collision detection, small effective sprites (bullets), explosions...)

 example_vertical_scrolling_sparse.c
 -----------------------------------